Where To Eat & Drink Outside After Work In LA

 You’ve spent all day inside a temperature-controlled box - break free and grab a drink after work at these spots.

-When you’re stuck in an office all day, you look for ways to justify it.
+When you’re stuck inside all day, you look for ways to justify it.
 You tell yourself there’s free coffee, fast internet, and virtually zero chance a bird will poop on your head.

 But then you make the mistake of looking out the window, or going down the block to pick up your lunch, and you realize how much you’d rather be outside.
 And that leads to the inevitable 3pm “drinks after work?” group text, because you live in Los Angeles, and you should enjoy that fact.
 These are the best places to eat and drink outside after work.

 Downtown Santa Monica is heavy on mall restaurants and coffee chains, but a lot lighter on nice places to drink outside.
 Esters, though, is an excellent wine shop with a huge bottle selection and a great menu of sandwiches and cheese boards.
-Head straight to their side patio, where there are a bunch of couches, and some longer tables that can fit larger groups.
+Head straight to their patio, where there are some longer tables that can fit larger groups.